sabbbetor/AnonStorm/README.md

 This tool is to make life easier for participants of activist related twitter storms.
 It's design automates your tweets using a hosted text file so you don't have to copy/paste manually.

+## Cautions

+*Dont use this on a account that you care for.*

+*Use this bot on an indian twitter account.*

 ## Setup:

 ### Linux Users